Gathering your system requirements Innovation Release

 Node abstractions

-To ensure the HM Control Plane runs on dedicated resources and Postgres workloads are on independent resources, or to partition dedicated resources for your AI workloads, you must apply specific configurations to each of these node pools before deploying (see here in Phase 3: Deploying your Kubernetes Cluster for details).
+To ensure the HM Control Plane runs on dedicated resources and Postgres workloads are on independent resources, or to partition dedicated resources for your AI workloads, you must apply specific configurations to each of these node pools before deploying your Kubernetes cluster.

 4. Local networking